 The temperature can vary considerably; while normally pleasant in just a T-shirt and shorts, evenings and mornings can be quite chilly.
 Occasionally we do get heat waves and midday can be scorching.
 Fortunately, the sea is never far away and we often end up swimming to cool off.

-There are only a few spaces left on this trip.
+Sorry, there are no more spaces left on this trip.

 - This trip is suitable for CP+ level pilots